daxAKAhackerman/simple-one-time-secret/README.md

 ## You may also like...

--   [XSS Catcher](https://github.com/daxAKAhackerman/XSS-Catcher) - A blind XSS detection framework that runs on Flask and VueJS
+-   [XSS Catcher](https://github.com/daxAKAhackerman/XSS-Catcher) - A blind XSS detection and XSS data capture framework

 ---